An illuminated history of how photographs frame and change the world, from the award-winning author of The Ongoing Moment

 “The acclaimed essayist and novelist is also one of the world’s greatest writers on photography … Reading this book is, simply put, a pleasurable experience”

 “Fascinating … The reader is taken on a visual and intellectual journey, so that once you have read Dyer’s words, you return to the photograph he describes, seeing it afresh and in ways that you might never had considered … Compelling”

 scotland On Sunday

-Geoff Dyer is the author of ten non-fiction books and four novels.
+Geoff Dyer is the author of four novels and numerous non-fiction books.
 He has won the Somerset Maugham Prize, the Bollinger Everyman Wodehouse Prize for Comic Fiction, a Lannan Literary Award, the International Center of Photography’s 2006 Infinity Award for writing on photography and the American Academy of Arts and Letters’ E.M.
 Forster Award.
 In 2012 he won a National Book Critics Circle Award and in 2015 he received a Windham Campbell Prize for non-fiction.
 His books have been translated into twenty-four languages.
 He currently lives in Los Angeles where he is Writer in Residence at the University of Southern California.